 By Marc Purcell, Executive Director of the Australian Council for International Development (ACFID)

-Part 1 of this blog can be found here.
+Part 2 of this blog will be published next week.